cardanoapi/chang-hardfork-testing/README.md

 ### Spending
 - Locking and spending multiple UTxOs in/from the same script address in the same transaction
+- Locking and spending multiple UTxOs in/from different script address in the same transaction

 ## Steps to run
 1. `nix develop`